womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 ---
+excerpt: >
+  The order of math operations is very important in programming language.
+  If you don't know them well, you can get completely different results, than you expect.
+  And your code can be just wrong.
+  You need to know the rules.
+  Is the order similar like in math?
+  Or maybe the algebraic expression is interpreted from the left to the right?
+  Do you know how does this look like in Ruby?
+  Let's check it.
 layout: post
 title: Operator precedence in Ruby
 description: What do you need to know about order of mathematical operations and not only about them?